Last Updated on January 27, 2024 by Carrie Stephens

-- Gently mist your caique with a spray bottle of water.
+- Misting them with a spray bottle of water.

-Training is one of the most important parts of having a caique parrot.
-Your caique will become well-behaved, affectionate, and loyal with consistency, patience, and dedication.
-Begin training early.
+Training is among the most critical parts of having a caique parrot.
+If you begin training early, a caique will become well-behaved, affectionate, loyal, and patient.

 Here’s how to train a caique parrot:

-- Give the parrot 3-4 days to adjust to your home before you commence training.
+- Give the parrot 3-4 days to adjust to your home before commencing training.

-- Spend time with the caique so that it can learn your voice, identify you, and smell you.
+- Spend time with the caique so that it can identify you.

-- Teach your caique to accept a treat.
+- Teach the caique to accept a treat.

 - Teach it to let you pet it on the head or beak.

-- Don’t correct bad behavior during the first few sessions, as this might harm the parrot’s trust in you.
+- Don’t correct bad behavior during the first few sessions to avoid harming the parrot’s trust.

 - After 4-6 sessions, correct bad behavior with a tap on the beak and ignore it for a few minutes.